Easter On the Rock, JamRock “Jamaica”

 Like most other nations that celebrate Easter, many Jamaicans abstain from certain foods or drinks during the Lent season.
 Typical things Jamaicans give up during these months include alcohol and meat.
 Since so many people give up meat during Lent, the demand for high-quality seafood goes up dramatically across the island nation.

 Well over half of the population of Jamaica identifies as Christian.
 In case you were wondering, the three main denominations on the island are Protestant at 64 percent, Seventh Day Adventist at 12 percent, and Pentecostal at 11 percent.
+And it would be un-Jamaican not to say, the Rastafari have a large religian followings.

 Bun And Cheese